Instagram Scams: 6 Most Common + 8 Tips How To Avoid Them

 blackmailing scams

-6. Romance scams
+6. Romance Scams

 romance scams

-8 Tips To Avoid Getting Scammed On Instagram
+8 Tips to Avoid Getting Scammed on Instagram

-1. Set your account to Private
+1. Set Your Account to Private

 virus alert

-4. Don’t click on fishy links
+4. Avoid clicking on suspicious links

-5. Only shop from verified accounts
+5. Shop only from verified accounts

-6. Don’t over-use third-party apps
+6. Avoid excessive use of third-party apps

-8. Don’t respond to all DMs
+8. Avoid responding to all DMs

 instagram scam